EnumerativeGeometry/enumerativegeometry.github.io/README.md

 ---

 ## Core Ideas
 - **Lines, circles, and points are the primal, intuitive building blocks of geometry**—just as points form the foundation of sets.
-They serve as the elemental constructs from which virtual sets are rigorously built, embodying the geometric essence underlying complex mathematical structures.
+In some sense, lines, circles and points are all the same gemetric objects (for example in inversive geometry) and they serve as the elemental constructs from which virtual sets are rigorously built, embodying the geometric essence underlying complex mathematical structures.
+The intuitive reason they are used instead of only "points" like in set theory is that they encode information (see paper2 on the formal encoding defined)
 - **Stratified Moduli Spaces:** Parameter spaces of geometric configurations are decomposed into locally closed strata reflecting different singularity and tangency types.
 - **Virtual Membership:** The classical binary membership relation is replaced by a continuous inclusion of points into fractal strata, allowing sets to *contain themselves* in a topological sense.
 - **Virtual Fractal Sets:** Infinite descending intersections of strata capture recursive geometric degenerations, generalizing classical sets.